 Concept

 ERCOT seeks to replicate the transaction structure proposed under volumetric G without creating the need for the REP to bill the customer for unused energy

-ERCOT charges REP LMP-$G—where $G is proxy for retail rate—for curtailed MW
+Eliminates requirement to estimate customer level curtailment.
+ERCOT can baseline aggregations of sufficient size to ensure a level of accuracy

-(to simulate REP’s financial position if it had paid ERCOT LMP and then collected retail rate from customer)
+ERCOT charges REP for estimated curtailment at LMP and pays REP Proxy $G—where $G is proxy for retail rate—for curtailed MW.

-ERCOT pays DR QSE LMP-$G for curtailed amount
+ERCOT pays DR QSE LMP-$G for estimated curtailment.

-Customer is treated as if it would have purchased the energy at $G and then sold the unused energy back to market at LMP
+This results in the customer being treated as if it would have purchased the energy at $G and then sold the unused energy back to market at LMP

-Challenges—more workable than Volumetric G, but:
+Challenges:

 Must determine Proxy $G